Soal dan Jawaban Toefl

 from earlier in the century (C) requirement for

-(D) development of
+development of

-8. The word "permeated" in line 15
+"permeated" in line 15

 (A) opposed